You Don’t Need a Million Different Explanations

 Want to get notified about new posts?
 Join the mailing list and follow on X/Twitter.

-But really, if you have to explain something a ton of different ways to a student before it they can follow that explanation well enough to successfully engage in active problem-solving, then either
+If you have to explain something a ton of different ways to a student before they can follow that explanation well enough to successfully engage in active problem-solving, then either

 1. your original explanations were not good in a pedagogical sense, or